KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Found 'Magic Mirror' in file `MMM-WeasleyClock.js`: Replace it with `MagicMirror²`.
 3. Found 'Magic Mirror' in file `MosquittoSetup.md`: Replace it with `MagicMirror²`.
 4. Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+5. Found 'XMLHttpRequest' in file `howler.core.min.js`: Replace it with built-in fetch.
+6. Found 'XMLHttpRequest' in file `howler.min.js`: Replace it with built-in fetch.
-5. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+8. Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Weather-Now by nigel-daniels](https://github.com/nigel-daniels/MMM-Weather-Now)